WordPress Setup Tutorial

-Are You still missing WordPress one-click installation button?
+Are you missing WordPress one-click installation?

 I want to emphasize that in 2017 we can install WordPress by one click.
 If your current hosting provider doesn’t offer the one-click-installation, then it’s a sign of very poor and outdated service provider.

 In case you want to avoid manual installation and use easier solution, then here’s my Bluehost’s one-click-installation tutorial.
 This guide will save you from installing WordPress the old-fashioned way, I mean manually.